Dhruva-123/MLnotes/Models/notes/Supervised/Decision Trees Info.md

 - Random Forests improve the overall performance of a Decision Tree style because, They tend to reduce overfitting and hence variance.
 ## Limitations:

-- Apperently, finding the most optmial tree configurations for a given dataset is an NP-complete problem.
+- Apparently, finding the most optimal tree configurations for a given dataset is an NP-complete problem.
 IDK what an NP-complete problem is.
 It is something along the lines of "solving it is hard, but checking the answer is easy".
 This is one of the limitations of a decision tree.
 - Trees suck at rotation based structures.
 Say we have a dataset and a tree sucks at classifying it.
 Then, when we rotate the dataset, suddenly, the tree is perfect.
-This sort of dependancy of the orientation of the data is a key weakness in trees.
+This sort of dependency of the orientation of the data is a key weakness in trees.

 ## Good to know: